 I’ve shared the time when the CEO called the customers a bunch of whiners because they didn’t pay for seat assignments.
 Sharon found what might be the funniest customer complaint letter ever written by a passenger after their experience with Ryanair agents at the airport when they were running late for a flight.

-The airline has recently been in the news over their decision to cut over 2,000 flights from the schedule over a six week time period.
+The airline was previously in the news over their decision to cut over 2,000 flights from the schedule over a six week time period.
 The airline said the cancellations were to increase on-time performance of the airline but it was quickly figured out the cancellations were because they didn’t properly schedule for pilots’ vacations.
 Even the company CEO has said this situation was handled poorly, while at the same time saying that it was the correct decision to make.

-For us, we’d made a decision to not take Ryanair even before they were in the news for canceling 2,000 flights.
 There was one time when we could have taken a Ryanair flight.
-Here’s why we considered it (for a second) and why we still didn’t fly with them.
+Here’s why we considered it (for a split second) and why we still didn’t fly with them.

 We don’t often take short flights around Europe